tackme31/Sitecore.ItemSelector/README.md

 ```

 ### SelectAllFields
+Returns all fields that are hit by the selector.

 ```csharp
 // Get a "Name" field of all items that are referred in a "Categories" Multilist field. var fields1 = item.SelectAllFields("Categories:*.Name");